• Kracker Archive

 6 Whitleys from 102 Squadron took part on the only Bomber Command operation of this night.
 Taking of at around 20:00hrs from RAF Kinloss.
 During the outbound flight the weather was described as poor, having closed in on the Norwegian coast the conditions were much improved with visibility up to 15 miles.
 But a moonless night, flares were released over the target where the bomber stream released some 40 x 250b GP bombs.
 The air gunners fired an estimated 2,000 rounds at the searchlight batteries.

 The last radio communication from the crew was received when they were about 130 miles off the Norwegian coast.
-It seems that the aircraft was hit by flak from the I Flak regiment 611 and came down off the Sylling-Hønefoss road in the hills.
 Eye witnesses at the time recall that they could see the Whitley over the town when suddenly the noise stopped and there was a flash of light, shortly afterward a loud explosion followed by several others later - presumably from the bomb load exploding.

-The pilot, F/O. Murphy remained in the RAF after the war, receiving an MBE on the 28th December 1945.
-Promoted to Wing Commander on the 1st July 1955 - retired from the RAF on the 07th December 1963.
+(1) Fg Off.
+Murphy was promoted to Flt Lt. whist a PoW.
+He remained in the RAF after the war, receiving an MBE on the 28th December 1945.
+Promoted to Wg Cdr. on the 1st July 1955 and retired from the RAF on the 7th December 1963.

 Burial details: